 High school students in Chesapeake Online will be able to take A/B classes.
 All classes, on-campus and online, will be determined by student enrollment.

-16. Will AP course be available through Chesapeake Online?
+16. Will AP courses be available through Chesapeake Online?
+Can students take AP courses through Virtual Virginia (VVA)?

 17. Are AVID classes available through Chesapeake Online?